seijasdz/seijasdz/README.md

 ### Hi there 👋

+I am a developer passionate about collecting knowledge, it is a passion of mine to learn new techniques and skills every day, you can say that it is the engine that moves me.
+For some years I have dedicated myself to Backend development with the Javascript (Node) and Python languages.
+Currently I am very interested (and studying!)
+Machine Learning, it is a field for which I have developed a strong interest thanks to my Thesis.
+At the same time, I am venturing into the field of Front-end Development, because why not?
+I already said it: I like to learn.
+At the moment I am learning React!

 <!--
 **seijasdz/seijasdz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.